ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 #### Enable or disable the metadata service for an existing instance from the CLI
 {: #imd-enable-on-instance-cli}

 Run the `ibmcloud is instance-update` command and specify the instance ID.
 To enable the metadata service, set the `metadata-service` parameter to `true`; to disable, set it to `false`.
-An example command for enabling the service will look like this:
+An example command for enabling the service looks like this:

 ```
 ibmcloud is instance-update e219a883-41f2-4680-810e-ee63ade35f98 --metadata-service true
 ```
 {: codeblock}

-The result will be similar to that when [creating an instance](#imd-enable-on-instance-cli), with the `metadata service enabled` parameter set to `true`.
-When you disable the service, the value is set to `false`.

 #### Enable or disable the metadata service when creating new instance templates from the CLI
 {: #imd-enable-instance-template-cli}